308P/Lagerkvist–Carsenty: Naming

 The comet initially did not have a formal name since it was thought to be an asteroid upon discovery.
-However by January 1998, the International Astronomical Union (IAU) had decided to rename P/1997 T3 as Lagerkvist–Carsenty, after the two discoverers who recognized its cometary nature before its discovery was announced.
+However, by January 1998, the International Astronomical Union (IAU) had decided to rename P/1997 T3 as Lagerkvist–Carsenty, after the two discoverers who recognized its cometary nature before its discovery was announced.
 (Note: It was one of two comets renamed by the IAU that year, the other one was C/1997 L1 (Zhu–Balam).)

-The comet received its official numerical designation, 308P, on January 2017.
+The comet received its official numerical designation, 308P, in January 2017.